Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Discussion

-Our understanding of the intracluster medium has come a long way since observations revealed a dearth of gas within clusters over half a century ago, yet these gas-deficient systems continue to offer major puzzles and challenges.
-The modeling of mass retention in such dense stellar systems continues to be a formidable challenge to theorists and to computational techniques.
-The best prospects probably lie with performing three-dimensional (magneto)hydrodynamical simulations of the interaction of main sequence winds, evolved stellar winds and, when present in sizable numbers, pulsar winds.
-It is also a challenge for observers, in their quest for detecting the signatures of gas in extremely diffuse environments.
-Forthcoming space- and ground-based observations should provide the evidence necessary to unveil the detailed nature of the intracluster gas.
+The modeling of mass retention in globular clusters continues to be a formidable challenge to observers and theorists.
+The best prospects lie with performing three-dimensional magnetohydrodynamical simulations, probing the interaction of main sequence winds, evolved stellar winds, and, when present in sizable numbers, pulsar winds.
+While it is observationally challenging to detect signatures of the intracluster medium in extremely diffuse environments, forthcoming space and ground-based observations should provide the evidence necessary to unveil the detailed nature of the intracluster gas.